Strike Rate Calculator

 Understanding Strike Rate in Cricket

 Strike rate is one of the most important performance metrics in cricket.
-It measures how quickly a batter scores runs or how frequently a bowler takes wickets, and is essential for evaluating player performance across all formats.
+It measures how quickly a batter scores runs or how frequently a bowler takes wickets.

 Batting Strike Rate Formula